dhas/waspAS1ObjDet/README.md

 3. Annotate the Images with LabelImg Tool.
 Put annotation .xml files in a folder named 'Annotation' and Images in a folder named 'JPEGImages'

-4.Put the dataset_to_tfrecord2.py in the along with 'Annotation' and 'JPEGImages' folders and run it.
+4. Put the dataset_to_tfrecord2.py in the along with 'Annotation' and 'JPEGImages' folders and run it.
 The TFRecords will be created as test.record and train.record in the same folder

-5.Put the train.record and previous TFRecord in corresponding folders and run the merge_tfreord.py to merge the TFRecords
+5. Put the train.record and previous TFRecord in corresponding folders and run the merge_tfreord.py to merge the TFRecords